fenago/katacoda-scenarios/machine-learning-mastery-python/chapter-13/steps/2/answer.md

 <pre class="file" data-target="clipboard">
-# Hint: You can copy Solution to ClipBoard from Solution tab in Step 2
+# Hint: You can copy Solution to ClipBoard from Solution Tab
 # Compare Algorithms
 from pandas import read_csv
 from matplotlib import pyplot
 from sklearn.model_selection import KFold